‹ Back to Insights

 It can be challenging for original equipment manufacturers (OEMs) to qualify suppliers when surface quality is a relatively unknown variable.
 This can occur when there is a misalignment between the OEM and the supplier in question because contracts rarely include anything about surface quality.
 In some cases, the assumption by both parties is that the material or component specified in the contract will simply be delivered clean and ready for processing.
 The problem, of course, is that nobody specified what “clean” or “ready for processing” actually means.

-The Conversation That Needs to Happen
+The Surface Quality Conversation That Needs to Happen

 One major reason why contracts do not appropriately account for the quality of surfaces is that it’s not on most organizations’ radar – surfaces and their coatings can cross boundaries and silos of responsibility within organizations and their external suppliers.
 As a result, nobody takes responsibility, and everyone shares at least part of the blame when things go wrong.